TITLE 89: SOCIAL SERVICES

 Section 121.18 Work Requirement

-a) An individual is restricted to three months of eligibility for food stamps during a 36-month period unless he or she meets the work requirement or he or she is exempt from meeting the work requirement.
-The 36-month period is a fixed time period for the entire State.
-The fixed time period ends 12/31/2002, at which time the next 36-month fixed time period begins.
-The work requirement does not apply for calendar year 2000.
+a) An individual is restricted to three months of eligibility for SNAP benefits during a 36-month period unless the individual meets the work requirement, or is exempt from meeting the work requirement, or the State is operating under an applicable federal waiver.
+The 36-month period is a fixed time period established by the USDA Food and Nutrition Service for the entire state.

-b) An individual meets the work requirement if he or she works an average of 20 hours per week or he or she participates in workfare for the required number of hours.
+b) An individual meets the work requirement by working an average of 20 hours per week, or by participating in workfare for the required number of hours.

 c) An individual is exempt from meeting the work requirement if the individual is: